kconkas/dxspider-deployment/README.alpine-migration.md

 docker volume rm dxspider_data
 ```

-**Important** this will destroy all your current DX Spider data.
+**Important:** this will destroy all your current DX Spider data.
 If there are any configuration files or customisations you would like to save, [copy them to your local drive](./README.md#copying-data-tofrom-docker-container) beforehand.

 ### 3. Manually copy necessary files